Aareez01/HAProxy-Setup-with-Rate-Limiting-CORS-and-OWASP-Compliance/README.md

 - **Testing**: Test the configuration thoroughly to ensure all features (CORS, rate limiting, headers) are functioning as expected.
 - **Logs**: Monitor logs to analyze traffic and errors for tuning performance.
 - **Updates**: Keep your HAProxy updated to benefit from the latest security patches and features.

-### Conclusion

-This guide should provide a comprehensive framework for setting up HAProxy with the desired features.
-Adjust the configurations as necessary for your environment and specific requirements.
-Let me know if you need any more assistance!